Definition of Return on Investment Ratio

 Analysis: By investing the money in the shares, the investor earned the 14.29 % return on investment.

 Difference Between Return on Investment vs Return on Equity

-ROI is a percentage of profit earned on the given investment which is calculated by dividing net profit earned (sale value of investment – cost of investment) from the cost of investment and then multiplying the figure from 100 whereas ROE is a measure to calculate the percentage of return earned on the shareholders’ investment in the company and is calculated by dividing net income (Revenue – Expenses) of the company from the total shareholders’ equity (total assets – total debts).
+ROI is a percentage of profit earned on the given investment, which is calculated by dividing net profit earned (sale value of investment – the cost of investment) from the cost of investment and then multiplying the figure by 100, whereas ROE is a measure to calculate the percentage of return earned on the shareholders’ investment in the company and is calculated by dividing net income (Revenue – Expenses) of the company from the total shareholders’ equity (total assets – total debts).

 Advantages and Disadvantages of Return on Investment Ratio

 The advantages and disadvantages are discussed as follows:

 - The ROI ensures that the business is investing its funds in the asset that will give the required earnings to the investor.
 ROI helps finance at its optimum level where the investors can achieve the maximum earnings.

 - With the help of ROI, the investor can make the comparison based on the earning potential of the various investment opportunity options available for investing the funds.